hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 ```

 ## Why Horovod for distributed DL?
-Horovod, developed by Uber in 2017, is a distributed deep learning training framework, aimed to make it easy and simple to take a DL code developed with different DL frameworks such as Tensorflow and Pytorch (i.e., DL frameworks neutural) and scale it to run across many GPUs in parallel.
-It is designed with the followings in mind in the first place:
+Horovod, developed by Uber in 2017, is a distributed deep learning training framework, aimed to make it easy and simple to take a DL code developed with different DL frameworks like Tensorflow and Pytorch and scale it to run across many GPUs.
+It is designed with having the followings in mind in the first place:
+1. (neutural to DL frameworks to be used) Is it possible to make your DL codes run in parallel irrespective of whether you are using Tensorflow, Keras or Pytorch?
-1. How much modification does one have to make to a existing DL code to make it distributed, and how easy is it to run it?
+2. (easy to use & codify) How much modification does one have to make to a existing DL code to make it distributed? and how easy is it to run it?
-2. How much faster would it run in distributed mode?
+3. (fast to run) How much faster would it run in distributed mode?

 ## Building Horovod
 Now you are ready to build Horovod as a conda virtual environment: